riboflavin/test-framer-sync/compare/krisp-vs-fathom.md

 ---
 type: comparison
 title:  Krisp vs. Fathom  Which should you choose?
-description: Comparing Krisp and Fathom to help you decide which noise-canceling app suits your needs.
-Explore Circleback as an alternative option.
+description: Compare Krisp and Fathom noise-canceling apps, explore their key features, pricing, and performance.
+Plus, discover Circleback as an alternative solution.
 ---

 # Krisp vs. Fathom – Which should you choose?